 No, the disaster recovery assistance is intended for those who receive it.
 Landlords cannot threaten to withhold your deposit to pay for flood damage.
 Security deposits are intended to cover things within the tenant's responsibility, such as cleaning costs, unpaid rent or fixing damage beyond normal wear and tear.

-You can apply to the provincial court if you believe the landlord should not keep the security deposit, or depending on where you live, the Residential Tenancy Dispute Resolution Service may be available to you.
+You can apply to the Court of Justice if you believe the landlord should not keep the security deposit, or depending on where you live, the Residential Tenancy Dispute Resolution Service may be available to you.